sosia-dev/sosia/docs/tutorial/usage.rst

 You can inspect the search group using `stefano.search_group`, which you can also override, pre-define or edit.

 An alternative search process will try to minimize the number of queries.
-The downside is that the resulting query cannot be reused for other searches (of other scientists).
-Activate this by setting `stacked=True`:
+The downside is that the resulting query, which pybliometrics caches under the hood, cannot be reused for other searches (of other scientists).
+Activate this setting with `stacked=True`:

 .. code-block:: python